jorgetebl/jorgetebl.github.io/README.md

-This project contains the html,css and js of the pages created in the webflow account of ultrafocusextension@gmail.com
+This project contains the static web of https://www.ultrafocus.me.
+The html,css and js of the pages created in the webflow account of ultrafocusextension@gmail.com

 To change something:
 -  publish the changes on webflow,